chihyanghsu0805/keras_tutorial/tutorials/keras/graph_attention_network/README.md

 ![Alt text](./images/softmax.png)
 ![Alt text](./images/leaky.png)

 Attention coefficients are softmaxed for easy comparison. in the paper leaky relu is used for activation, || is concatenation.

 ![Alt text](./images/output.png)
 ![Alt text](./images/concat.png)
 ![Alt text](./images/average.png)

+The final coefficents are linearly combined.
+For stablization, multihead attention with concatenation can be used.
+For final layer, averaging is used.